How to cook on your barbecue

 Cooking food on a barbecue is the perfect way to enjoy alfresco cooking and dining.
 In this guide, we explain how to cook on charcoal and gas barbecues, and provide some top tips for cooking a tasty barbecue feast.

-How to barbecue over charcoal
+How to light a charcoal barbecue

 - Pile the charcoal into a mound under the centre of the grill, placing a few firelighters at easy-to-reach points.